nasosi/NewCM-Radix/README.md

 # NewCM-Radix

-NewCM-Radix is a collection of the New Computer Modern font for Windows(R) and use with [Radical Pie™](https://radicalpie.com/).
+NewCM-Radix is a collection of the New Computer Modern font for Windows® and use with [Radical Pie™](https://radicalpie.com/).

 ## Quick Installation